hebrego/hebrego/README.md

 - 👀 I’m interested in statistics, languages, math numerical problems, cryptography and ai.
 - 🌱 I’m currently learning advanced C#, Python and GIT.
 - 💞️ I’m looking to collaborate on math problems.
-- 📫 How to reach me: x.com @hebrego
+- 📫 How to reach me: x.com @hebrego , english and spanish.
 - ⚡ Fun fact: I like fun facts so much that I'm always sharing them, and my dad has nicknamed me Alexo, which would be the masculine name in Spanish for Alexa.

 <!---